OperationsPAI/rcabench-platform/docs/specifications.md

   - CV = 0.0 indicates perfect balance (all types have equal sample counts)
   - Higher CV values indicate more unbalanced distribution
   - Important for ensuring diverse trace type representation in samples

+- **Shannon Entropy**: Measures information density in sampled trace pattern distribution
+  - Uses standard Shannon entropy formula from information theory
+  - Based on trace pattern proportions in sampled data (using event encoding patterns)
+  - Higher entropy indicates more uniform and diverse distribution of execution patterns
+  - Calculated during event coverage analysis for efficiency
+  - Entropy = 0 when only one trace pattern is sampled
+  - Maximum entropy achieved when all trace patterns are equally represented
+  - More granular than entry span-based metrics as it considers complete execution patterns

+- **Benefit-Cost Ratio**: Measures sampling efficiency for unique pattern discovery
+  - Benefit: number of unique trace patterns discovered (from event encoding)
+  - Cost: actual number of traces sampled
+  - Higher ratio indicates more efficient discovery of diverse execution patterns
+  - Calculated during event coverage analysis for efficiency
+  - Helps evaluate whether sampling strategy effectively captures behavioral diversity
+  - Ratio = 1.0 means every sampled trace has a unique pattern (maximum diversity)
+  - Ratio < 1.0 indicates some redundancy in sampled patterns
+  - Provides insight into sampling efficiency beyond simple coverage metrics

 ## Data Specification